dougpowers/LinkLocker/README.md

 ```sh
 $ npm run runprod
 ```
-You can make changes and rebuild the addon and it will automatically be updated without having to close Firefox.
+Changes can be made to LinkLocker without having to re-launch Firefox.
+Rebuild using `npm run buildprod` or `npm run builddev` and LinkLocker will be automatically reloaded.

 To package LinkLocker for a local unsigned installation:
 ```sh